George Weah close to clinching Liberian presidency

 - He was opposed by incumbent Vice President Joseph Boakai in a presidential runoff

-(CNN)Former soccer star George Weah, representing the Coalition for Democratic Change, looked set Thursday to score a victory over incumbent Vice President Joseph Boakai of the Unity Party in Liberia's presidential runoff.
+(CNN)Former soccer star George Weah looked set Thursday to score a victory over incumbent Vice President Joseph Boakai in Liberia's presidential runoff.

-With 98% of the votes counted, Weah had won 61.5% of the vote to Boakai's 38.5%, according to the National Elections Commission.
+With more than 98% of the votes counted, Weah led the Unity Party's Boakai 61.5% to 38.5%, according to the National Elections Commission (NEC).

-The December 26 runoff came after Weah won the first round in October with 38.4% of the vote, while Boakai received 28.8%, the commission said.
+Weah, the candidate for the Coalition of Democratic Change, won the first round of the election in October with 38.4% while Boakai netted 28.8%, according to the commission.

+NEC Chairman Jerome Korkoya said in a press conference Thursday that the final election results would "hopefully" be announced on Friday.

 Footballing legend